Ferret: Health

 Ferrets are known to suffer from several distinct health problems.
-Among the most common are cancers affecting the adrenal glands, pancreas, and lymphatic system.
+Among the most common are cancers affecting the adrenal glands, pancreas and lymphatic system.

 Adrenal disease, a growth of the adrenal glands that can be either hyperplasia or cancer, is most often diagnosed by signs like unusual hair loss, increased aggression, and difficulty urinating or defecating.
 Treatment options include surgery to excise the affected glands, melatonin or deslorelin implants, and hormone therapy.
-The causes of adrenal disease speculated to include unnatural light cycles, diets based around processed ferret foods, and prepubescent neutering.
+The causes of adrenal disease are speculated to include unnatural light cycles, diets based around processed ferret foods, and prepubescent neutering.
 It has also been suggested that there may be a hereditary component to adrenal disease.

 Insulinoma, a type of cancer of the islet cells of the pancreas, is the most common form of cancer in ferrets.
 It is most common in ferrets between the ages of 4 and 5 years old.

 Lymphoma is the most common malignancy in ferrets.
-Ferret lymphosarcoma occurs in two forms -- juvenile lymphosarcoma, a fast-growing type that affects ferrets younger than two years, and adult lymphosarcoma, a slower-growing form that affects ferrets four to seven years old.
+Ferret lymphosarcoma occurs in two forms—juvenile lymphosarcoma, a fast-growing type that affects ferrets younger than two years, and adult lymphosarcoma, a slower-growing form that affects ferrets four to seven years old.

 Viral diseases include canine distemper, influenza and ferret systemic coronavirus.

 A high proportion of ferrets with white markings which form coat patterns known as a blaze, badger, or panda coat, such as a stripe extending from their face down the back of their head to their shoulder blades, or a fully white head, have a congenital deafness (partial or total) which is similar to Waardenburg syndrome in humans.
 Ferrets without white markings, but with premature graying of the coat, are also more likely to have some deafness than ferrets with solid coat colors which do not show this trait.
 Most albino ferrets are not deaf; if deafness does occur in an albino ferret, this may be due to an underlying white coat pattern which is obscured by the albinism.

 Health problems can occur in unspayed females when not being used for breeding.
 Similar to domestic cats, ferrets can also suffer from hairballs and dental problems.
 Ferrets will also often chew on and swallow foreign objects which can lead to bowel obstruction.